 Seed-Starting Mistake #2: Starting Too Soon

 In many regions, sowing seeds gives you a chance to get your hands dirty when it's too cold to garden outdoors.
 Don't start your seeds too soon.
 Most plants are ready to shift into the great outdoors in 4-6 weeks.
+Learn more about perfect timing for seeds.

 Seed-Starting Mistake #3: Planting Too Deep